idealley/cloudms-tutorial-menu/menu-parser.md

     if(keys.indexOf(i.contentType) !== -1)
 ```

 We are extracting all the keys of the item object and we then check if the item has a key `article` or `category`.
-If it is the case (the index value is not equal to `-1` which means that the key does not exist) we can recuparate the child's `slug` and concatenate it to the current path.
+If it is the case \(the index value is not equal to `-1` which means that the key does not exist\) we can recuparate the child's `slug` and concatenate it to the current path.
 Then we verify if the current item has children, if it is the case we walk down the tree recursively.
 Then we sort the children, based on the parameter set in Cloud CMS for the current item.
-To be sparse on memory, we should implement a head, ...tail recurssion here, to prevent any stackoverflow with big menus.

 Notice the commented code in the method, this code allows to add menu item slugs in the path.
 That is one way of doing it.